pou9243/2026-Spring-EEE3313/README.md

 `write_project_tcl -force /your/desired/path/your_Tcl_script_name.tcl`

 ----
-All the Vivado projects and Tcl script files were created using Vivado 2020.2 version.
+All the Vivado projects and Tcl script files were created and tested on Vivado 2025.2.1 version.
 Whether the projects run well on other Vivado versions is not tested.

 ----
 Third-Party Components: